nemosminer/NemosMiner/README.md

          - You feel like a pool is exaggerating its estimations by 10% - Set EarningsAdjustmentFactor to 0.9

    Pool Variants

+   Poolnames ending in *24hr
+      Use calculations based on 24hr prices to get a more stable estimate.
+      NOT sensible to spikes.
+      They show less switching than following current or plus price estimate. lower profitability in exchange for less switching.

    Poolnames ending in *Plus